Reference for limits we can verify from repo code and checked-in config.

 | DexScreener price fallback requests | up to 5_000 ms per request | worker/src/cron/sync-stablecoins/enrich-prices-dexscreener-pass.ts |

-| Ops admin status proxy reads | 20_000 ms for /api/status and /api/status-history | functions/api/admin/[[path]].ts |
+| Ops admin proxy reads | 20_000 ms for /api/status and /api/status-history; 45_000 ms for /api/audit-depeg-history | functions/api/admin/[[path]].ts |

-| Live reserve adapter attempt | 20_000 ms | worker/src/cron/sync-live-reserves.ts |
+| Live reserve adapter attempt | 20_000 ms | worker/src/cron/sync-live-reserves-config.ts |

-| Live reserve D1 finalize timeout | 30_000 ms | worker/src/cron/sync-live-reserves-core.ts |
+| Live reserve D1 finalize timeout | 30_000 ms | worker/src/cron/sync-live-reserves-config.ts |

 | Blacklist explorer / RPC reads | 15_000 ms | worker/src/lib/fetch-retry.ts (default timeout) |